Christopher Dilo

-Christopher Jean-Louis Dilo (born 5 January 1994) is a professional footballer who plays for Djiboutian club Arta/Solar7 as a goalkeeper.
-Born in France, he represents Guadeloupe at international level.
+Christopher Jean-Louis Dilo (born 5 January 1994) is a professional footballer who plays for Championnat National 2 club Toulon as a goalkeeper.
+Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

 Growing up in Paris, Dilo started his youth professional career at the academy of Paris Saint-Germain, the team he supported as a boy.

 Blackburn Rovers and loan

 However, the club released Dilo at age sixteen and he joined Blackburn Rovers despite interests from other French clubs.
 He later explained going to England; "Blackburn were in the Premier League at the time I signed and although I had some French clubs interested in me when I left PSG I wanted to try the UK."
 During the 2012–13 season, he played on loan for Hyde to gain first team experience.
 He made an impressive debut defeat losing 3–2 to Ebbsfleet United on 10 November 2012.
 After two months at Hyde, it was announced on 30 January 2013 that his loan spell had come to an end.
 He was released by Blackburn at the end of the 2012–13 season.